raspberrypilearning/3D-scene/en/step_3.md

 What will your scenery look like?

 Imagine a stage in the theatre.
-Scenery tends to be made up of anything which in real-life does not move such as a mountainscape with pine trees, a street with houses, a forest with flowers, the moon with rocks, or a bedroom wall with furniture - whatever suits your project best.
+Scenery tends to be made up of anything which in real-life does not move.
+For example, a mountainscape with pine trees, a street with houses, a forest with flowers, the moon with rocks, or a bedroom wall with furniture - whatever suits your project best.

+Look at the examples below.
+Each project is made up of a backdrop and a number of sprites to create a 3D scene:

 NEW EXAMPLES NEEDED WITH NO CHARACTERS!

-Look at the examples below.
-Each  project is made up of one backdrop and a number of sprites to create a 3D scene:

 ![Image with sprites and backdrops](images/sprite-backdrop.png)